 - Precisely how far back in time you need to go to repair the situation.

-If you have a basic account and are an estate manager, you can submit a ticket through the Support Portal.
-Log in and choose Land & Region from the What type of problem are you having? dropdown menu.
-Specify Request a rollback in the second dropdown andfill out the form below.
+If you are a region owner or a region estate manager, you can request a rollback by submitting a ticket through the Support Portal.
+Log in (if prompted) and choose Land & Region from the What type of problem are you having? dropdown menu.
+Specify Request a rollback in the second dropdown and fill out the form below.

 Rollback requests are processed in the order they are received, with emergency requests taking precedent.
 Please note that rollbacks that are not time sensitive may take up to 2 business days to process.